Skip links

 – Ephesians 2:10

 Being faithfully “conformed to the image of His Son” entails the doing of good works!
 (Romans 8:29) Faith precedes good works necessarily.
 Good works are the result of sincere faith in Christ.
 Faith is not a work of merit, nor is it a good work.
 Faith is not a work.
-If faith is not a work, then a person need not be born again before they repent and put faith in Christ.
+Good works is a means of salvation, not the cause of salvation––you are being saved by God’s grace through faith working through love in truth (Galatians 5:6).